adrianhopebailie/web-monetization/explainer.md

 The experience must be frictionless for users.
 It must allow users to pre-approve payments in aggregate or delegate the authorization of the individual small payments to a third-party (a Web Monetization provider) that interacts with the website without the need for user interaction.

-This system must be privacy preserving as far as practically possible.
+This system must preserve the user's privacy.
 It must not be possible for websites to identify users on the basis of the payments they make.
-It must not be possible for the user's Web Monetization provider to get details of a user's browsing history, simply getting the origin of the site being paid should be enough for all practical purposes.
+It must not be possible for the user's Web Monetization provider to get details of a user's browsing history: simply getting the origin of the site being paid should be enough for all practical purposes.

 ## Non-goals